Property for sale in Guadeloupe

 In 2017, sales of residential properties increased by 2.8% over the previous year.

-Guadeloupe is known as the island of butterflies due to the shape of two of its main islands: Basse-Terre to the west and Grande-Terre to the east, separated by a narrow channel, the Rivière-Salée.
+Guadeloupe is known as the island of butterflies because of the shape of two of its main islands: Basse-Terre and Grande-Terre.
+They are separated by a channel: the Rivière-Salée.
 Guadeloupe has good beaches and tourism is increasingly important.

 For a better use of Realigro website, set your preferences for language, currency, square meters or sq ft.Set now Don't show again